yanyingwang/.vim/README.md

-config your vim from me
+Config your vim from mine:
 ==============

 Step 1